Shpetim10/git-example/README.md

 # git-example
-This is the description of the Repository
+This is a description of the Repository